ikanher/the-three-caballeros/documentation/evaluation.md

 | Convolutional | 0.145 | 0.118 | 0.186 | 26min 55s |
 | Plain ResNet-152 | --- | --- | --- | --- |

-Results for models that use transfer learning.
+Results for models that use transfer learning and data augmentation.

 | Model | F1-score | Precision | Recall |--- |
 | --- | --- | --- | --- | --- |